Frequently Asked Questions

 By enabling the "Use VBox Sport" feature in the Settings screen (iOS only, optional), you can use PerfExpert with the Racelogic VBox Sport external GPS.
-With this feature, measurement procedure is simplified as the phone don't need to be mounted inside the car, and measurements can be started from a rolling start.
+With this feature, measurement procedure is simplified as the phone don't need to be mounted inside the car, and measurements can be done from a rolling start.
 This is perfect for intensive users!
 We recommend to use the VBox Sport with its external antenna for best accuracy.

 More hardware will be supported in the future like some specific OBD2 dongles and other external GPS.
 External hardware connection is a paid option that require a time-based subscription.

 How PerfExpert can estimate my engine power and torque ?